 Plan fun things in your week.
 If you don’t do that, you probably miss out on doing anything fun.
 These can be small things, like listening to music, reading a book, meeting friends digitally or with the 1.5-meter distance, go for a walk in nature or take a bike ride.
 Dance a couple of minutes each day.
 Research from Radboud University shows the great effects of dancing!

 Why don’t you watch my webinar again about working from home with many practical tips?

 For some people, this forced “rest” period will have positive effects.
-Ask yourself: what goes well, what do you want to incorporate in the future when things will be the same like before the Corona crisis.
+Ask yourself: what goes well, what do you want to incorporate in the future when things will be the same as before the Corona crisis.
 What have you discovered as valuable in these strange times?

 And don’t forget: